riverlike14/development-study/README.md

-# React
+# React Study History

+- Purpose: This page summarizes and shows demos of what I have studied on React.
+- Major Function: Personal React study summary.
+- Dependencies: Each topic has its own dependencies.
-My personal study on React.
-You can [visit here](http://my-react-project.site) as well.
-The page is almost identical to this README file.
+- Build/deploy Instruction: None.
+You can just [visit here](http://my-react-project), which is almost identical to this README file.

 ## Manage My Cars